yabhq/laravel-cart/README.md

 # Laravel Shopping Cart API

 A simple yet customizable Laravel shopping cart API.
 Provides RESTful API endpoints out of the box to help with your next e-commerce build.
 Designed specifically with single page application (SPA) requirements in mind.
-Currently supports payment processing with **Stripe** out of the box.
+Currently supports payment processing with **Stripe**.

 ## Table of Contents
 [Requirements](#requirements)